 Homeowners insurance is a smart investment to safeguard your property.
 North Carolina homeowners insurance provides protection for your home, personal belongings and potential liability exposures.

-The average premium for homeowners insurance in North Carolina is $1,515 per year, which is slightly above the national average of $1,477.
+The average premium for homeowners insurance in North Carolina is $1,295 per year, which is slightly above the national average of $1,312.
 Your rate will depend on personal factors, such as the age and condition of your home and your credit rating.
 To find the best homeowners insurance in North Carolina, compare quotes from several companies with the same coverage.

 The best home insurance companies in North Carolina

-When analyzing North Carolina home insurance, there are a few guidelines that are tried and true.
-To pick these five insurance companies, we looked for competitive rates and range of coverage as well as how third party organizations rank the providers.
-For some of these companies, rating information can be hard to obtain as they are predominantly a specialty insurer.
-For example, Farm Bureau specializes in insuring farms and ranches.
+When analyzing North Carolina home insurance, there are a few guidelines from insurance experts that are tried and true.
+To pick these five insurance companies, we looked for competitive rates and range of coverage, as well as how third party organizations rank the providers.

-If you’re interested in seeing how the best home insurance in North Carolina ranks on the national playing field, take a look at our list of the best homeowners insurance companies of 2021.
+If you are interested in seeing how the best home insurance in North Carolina ranks on the national playing field, take a look at our list of the best homeowners insurance companies of 2021.